 In Ontario a landlord cannot request any deposits (other than a key deposit) that exceeds the cost of one month's rent, and any rental deposits must eventually be applied to the tenant's rent.
-Ontario landlords will request last month's rent as a A Guide to Finding Housing in Hamilton Page 12 deposit.
+Ontario landlords will request last month's rent as a deposit.
 This means you will pay two months' rent upfront when you sign the lease.
 When your rental period ends or when you give notice that you will be vacating the unit, the landlord will then apply your last month's rent deposit to your last month in the unit.

-\Try to avoid paying first and last month's rent in cash and always ensure you receive a receipt for any payments you make to a landlord\
+Try to avoid paying first and last month's rent in cash and always ensure you receive a receipt for any payments you make to a landlord